vartikadhochak/leetcode-solutions/README.md

 If two strings can be constructed by repeating the same substring, then their GCD string will also divide both.
 If str1 + str2 != str2 + str1, that means they don’t share a common pattern → return "".
 Otherwise, use the GCD of their lengths to get the substring.

+---------------------------------------------------------Day-46-----------------------------------------------------------

+                     PROBLEM 1: Find Center of Star Graph

+There is an undirected star graph consisting of n nodes labeled from 1 to n.
+A star graph is a graph where there is one center node and exactly n - 1 edges that connect the center node with every other node.

+You are given a 2D integer array edges where each edges[i] = [ui, vi] indicates that there is an edge between the nodes ui and vi.
+Return the center of the given star graph.

+Example 1:
+Input: edges = [[1,2],[2,3],[4,2]]
+Output: 2

+Example 2:
+Input: edges = [[1,2],[5,1],[1,3],[1,4]]
+Output: 1

+Constraints:
+3 <= n <= 105
+edges.length == n - 1
+edges[i].length == 2
+1 <= ui, vi <= n
+ui != vi
+The given edges represent a valid star graph.

+Explanation:

+Since the center node is common in all edges, we can determine it by checking the first two edges.
+The node that appears in both the first edge (edges[0]) and the second edge (edges[1]) must be the center.
+For example, if the first edge is [1, 2] and the second edge is [2, 3], the common node 2 is the center.
+This approach works because the center is the only node shared across all edges, making it easy to identify with just two comparisons.
+The time complexity is O(1) since we only examine the first two edges, regardless of the graph size.

+                     PROBLEM 2: Prime Number of Set Bits

+Given two integers left and right, return the count of numbers in the inclusive range [left, right] having a prime number of set bits in their binary representation.
+Recall that the number of set bits an integer has is the number of 1's present when written in binary.

+For example, 21 written in binary is 10101, which has 3 set bits.

+Example 1:
+Input: left = 6, right = 10
+Output: 4

+Example 2:
+Input: left = 10, right = 15
+Output: 5

+Constraints:
+1 <= left <= right <= 106
+0 <= right - l

+Explanation:

+Iterate through each number in the range [left, right].
+For each number, compute its set bits using Integer.bitCount(), a fast built-in method in Java.
+Check if the count of set bits is a prime number using a helper function isPrime().
+If it is prime, increment the result count.